Alumni Affinity Group Volunteers

 - ARA Board Nominations — Identifies, recruits and recommends candidates for the ARA Board.

 - Alumni Trustee Nominations — Identifies and recommends candidates for Alumni Trustee to Rice’s Board of Trustees.

 Applications are made in writing to the nominations committee.
 Visit the alumni website for the complete instructions.

-Friends of International Students & Scholars (FISS) is an opportunity for an international students and a local family, or Rice community member who travels to Houston frequently, to meet and become friends during the year.
+International Friends at Rice is an opportunity for an international students and a local family, or Rice community member who travels to Houston frequently, to meet and become friends.
+Volunteers are asked to meet with their students about 3-4 times during the student's first 6 months at Rice.
 This volunteer position is open to Rice Alumni, parents, friends and staff.
-For more information on joining FISS, please complete the volunteer application form.
+For more information on joining IFR, please complete the volunteer application form.